Azure/AzureDataLake/docs/Hands_on_Labs/USQL_HOL.md

                           DISTRIBUTED BY HASH (UserId) INTO 2
         );

-        INSERT INTO SearchLog1 SELECT * FROM master.dbo.SearchlogView;
+        INSERT INTO SearchLog1 SELECT * FROM SearchlogView;

         CREATE TABLE SearchLog2(
                INDEX sl_idx CLUSTERED (UserId ASC)